skobnx/ShadowverseEvolveCockatrice/README.md

 ---

-## Shadowverse Evolve Cockatrice
+## *Shadowverse Evolve* Cockatrice

-Welcome to the guide on how to import a custom set XML file to Cockatrice.
-This guide will help you seamlessly integrate the Shadowverse Evolve game into your Cockatrice program.
-Please follow the step-by-step instructions below.
+Welcome to the comprehensive guide on importing *Shadowverse Evolve* to Cockatrice and utilizing the program.
+This guide aims to assist you in seamlessly integrating the *Shadowverse Evolve* game with your Cockatrice program.
+Please carefully follow the step-by-step instructions provided below.

-**Disclaimer:** Please note that we do not own any rights to the Shadowverse franchise.
+**Disclaimer:** Please note that we do not own any rights to the *Shadowverse* franchise.
 This package is a compilation of publicly available information and is intended solely for personal enjoyment without any profit motive.

 ## Download
 **Prerequisite:** Make sure you have [Cockatrice](https://cockatrice.github.io/) installed on your computer (Windows, Mac, Linux, etc).
 If not, download and install Cockatrice from the provided link.